Updated September 17, 2021

 This is related to the last point.

 I studied humanities for all of my early academic career, reading English literature, working in historical archives, stumbling through Foucault, and trying to unscramble cursive Greek from a papyrus.
 During this time I learned how to think conceptually, challenge assumptions, empathize, and understand people’s motivations.

 These are soft skills employers say they want.
 HOWEVER, most employers aren’t very creative about finding them—they gravitate towards tangible things they can plug into a box that makes sense to them.

 So why not learn a skill or two that fits in one of these boxes?
 Build Websites; Code Stuff; Collect Data and Analyze it; Learn Software; Learn Digital Marketing; Get a UX Qualification; Learn an Adobe Product like InDesign—these skills will help you bridge the gap between your degree and the work you want to do.
 These are skills that—when combined with your masterful writing and research skills—are going to make you a huge asset to a company.

-(I love the website Skillshare for this, and I used it to teach myself SEO, Copywriting, and bookkeeping when I was transitioning.
-I’m an affiliate for Skillshare too—click here to try it for two months free).
+I love the website Skillshare for this, and I used it to teach myself SEO, Copywriting, and bookkeeping when I was transitioning.

 5. Learn personal finance